Werewolf by Night: Publication history

-A second Werewolf by Night first appeared in the third volume of Werewolf by Night and was created by Taboo of the Black-Eyed Peas, Benjamin Jackendoff, and Scot Eaton.

 Fictional character biography

-Jack Russell

 While reports of lycanthropy (shapeshifting into a werewolf) in the Russoff line stretch back many centuries, the first confirmed manifestation was Grigori Russoff in 1795.
 Dracula slew Grigori's wife Louisa after he refused to acknowledge Dracula's primacy upon his return to Transylvania.
 Grigori then ambushed and destroyed Dracula, but was mutated into a werewolf by Lydia, a werewolf formerly imprisoned by the vampire lord.
 Grigori took a second wife and accounts vary as to why lycanthropy did not pass to his descendants.
 Sometime prior to May 1930 Grigori's descendant Gregor obtained the legendary Darkhold scrolls, binding them back into book form.
 Reading lycanthropy's origins in the Darkhold under a full moon triggered the dormant curse, mutating Gregor.
 He further transcribed much of the Darkhold into Grigori's diary, essentially creating a Darkhold copy which he used as his own diary.
 Gregor sold part of his estate — including Wundagore Mountain — to Jonathon Drew, who shared it with partner Herbert Wyndham (the future High Evolutionary).
 The Russoff werewolf slew Jonathon's wife Merriem while Wyndham designed a suit of silver-coated armor to protect himself, enabling Russoff's capture.
 Russoff stayed with the Evolutionary who kept the werewolf safely contained for decades.
 Russoff eventually used the Darkhold to summon Chthon to cure him.
 The Elder God nearly broke through the earthly plane; Magnus the Sorcerer forced Russoff to banish Chthon, who lashed out and slew Gregor.
 The Gregor Russoff who stayed with the High Evolutionary seems to have been the grandfather (or great-grandfather) of Jack Russell.
 Having the same name and presumably using the same diary, contributed to earlier confusion.

 Decades later another Gregor Russoff married Laura, the former girlfriend of his younger brother Philip.
 Jacob was born in Mediaș, Transylvania soon after, and Laura was pregnant with Lissa within two years of marriage.
 When lightning struck Russoff's Transylvanian castle during a full moon, the werewolf Gregor escaped confinement and began attacking villagers and ended up killed by silver bullets.
 Gregor's mother Maria was stoned and driven from the village, living with gypsies and learning magic.
 After Gregor's death, Laura found his brother Philip again (who had moved to Los Angeles and anglicized his name to Russell) and they married after a year.